input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 For example, when a DID is created, an entry is added to the map, that adds the DID and maps it to the initial keys and services described in the corresponding `CreateDIDOperation`.
 This is:
 - it adds the list of keys and set their timestamp indicating when they were added on, it also set to each key the transaction id of the transaction that carried the said operation and
 - for each service it adds the singleton lists with `type` and `service_endpoint` values with a corresponding "added on" timestamp and transaction id to each entity.
+- if there is a non-empty list in `context`, it also associates it to the DID.
-- the hash of the `AtalaOperation` that wrapped the corresponding `CreateDIDOperation`
+- it also associates the hash of the `AtalaOperation` that wrapped the corresponding `CreateDIDOperation` to the DID.

 We will describe the structure of these timestamps, and the precise effect changes operation induces in these map in the next sections.